Skip to main content

 • surgery – if you have been pregnant for less than 14 weeks, your doctor may recommend an operation called an ERPC (evacuation of retained products of conception)

-• induced labour – if your baby dies after 14 weeks, you may go into labour and, although many women would prefer not to go through labour, it is safer than an operation to remove the baby
+• induced labour – if your baby dies after 14 weeks, you may go into labour and although many women would prefer not to go through labour, it is safer than an operation to remove the baby

 Recurrent pregnancy loss

 Your healthcare professional may consider a diagnosis of recurrent miscarriage or recurrent pregnancy loss after the loss of two or more pregnancies.
-Normally you will be referred to a clinic following the loss of three pregnancies.

 There are several factors involved in this, including: